College of Education and Human Development

 At the Department of Educational Psychology, we believe that education is both an art and a science.
 Our focus: preparing the next generation of researchers and scientist-practitioners with degrees in psychological foundations of education, quantitative methods in education, counseling psychology, school psychology, and special education.

-Rated #7 in the nation among educational psychology and #10 among special education graduate programs.
+In 2025, we were rated #8 in the nation among educational psychology graduate programs.

 Learn with us: Programs and degrees